Cervical Spondylosis Treatment and Its Homeopathic Medicines

 Many people, after the age of 40 years, show significant radiological changes in their spine as mentioned above, but only a few of them develop symptoms of cervical spondylitis.
 Sometimes these degenerative changes in the cervical spine can be visible on the X-ray as early as in the 30s, but the patient may not experience any symptoms.

-The above changes may cause the compression and irritation of the nerve roots of the spine leading to radiculopathy causing symptoms, such as pain, numbness, and the weakness in extremities.
+The above changes may cause the compression and irritation of the nerve roots of the spine leading to radiculopathy causing symptoms, such as pain, numbness, and weakness in the extremities.

 Prevalence Of Cervical Spondylitis: